avneet-anand/vestas-internship/README.md

 <ins> Monday </ins>
 - Continued with ML crash course.
-- Meeting with Dr. Rohit to discuss non-linear regression models to analyze power quality data.
-- Did research on the following models:
+- Did research on the following models for catching anomalies in data:
     - Support Vector Machine (Hyper Plane Model)
     - Isolation Forest (Tree Model)
     - Autoencoder (Neural Network Model)
 - Learnt about **autoencoder** in detail to apply it in anomaly detection in time series.
-Learning:
+Learnt:
     - Architecture of autoencoder
     - Loss function of autoencoder
     - Types of autoencoder
     - Previewed sample python code for autoencoder

+<ins> Tuesday </ins>
+- Meeting with Dr. Rohit to discuss non-linear regression models to analyze power quality data.
+Touched up on autencoders and how they can help in our case of anomaly detection.